hbaldwin98/in-memory-entity-index-search/README.md

 }
 ```

-This can be indexed into a format similar to:
+This can be indexed into a format similar to the below where each entity's index is store in a hashmap for quick lookup:

 ```
 {
+    "pathSegment": "path1"
+    "children": {
+        "path2": {
+            "pathSegment": "path2",
+            "children": null,
-    "12345": {
+            "leaves": {
-        "id": [Entity]
-    },
-    "John": {
+                "leafValue": {
-        "name": [Entity]
-    },
+                    "value": "leafValue",
-    "18": {
+                    "matches": {
-        "age": [Entity]
+                        [entityIndex]
                     }
                 }
+            }
+        }
+    }
+}
 ```

-This has support for any number of nested objects and will store those values in a "dot-notation" - firstlevel.nested.
+This has support for any number of nested objects and can be accessed in a "dot-notation" - firstlevel.nested.